Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Set of Weapons of Western Zhou — Shanxi Museum (Photo by Dongmaiying)

-Shrinking of Eastern Zhou and Losing of Power and Land
+Shrinkage of Eastern Zhou and Loss of Power and Land

 Powerful lords still respected the kings of Zhou as honorable monarchs, as well as political pawns.